St. James Ministries

 Buildings and Grounds

-• Garden Club helps maintain a portion of our campus and meets monthly with gardeners throughout the area.
+• The St. James Garden Club helps maintain a portion of our campus and meets monthly with gardeners throughout the area.

 Questions about volunteering?